archi-contribs/database-plugin/v2/test/README.md

 # beta release
-Please note that this version is for testing purpose and should not be used on a production database.
+Please note that this version is for testing purpose and **should not be used on a production database**.

+It is compatible with the (future) version **4.3** of Archi.

-**Please do not forget to fill in an issue if you discover a misbehaviour.**
+Please do not forget to fill in an issue if you discover a misbehaviour.

 ## Release note
+Changes from the version 2.0.7b:
 * The online help is finally beeing written.
 It can be accessed using the interrogation mark on every plugin window.
 * Bug fixes:
   * Fix plugin initialization failure that occured some times